vmbro/VCF-Operations-vCommunity/README.md

 3. Capture VM Advanced Paramters
 4. Capture VM Options

-The user can customize what is being captured above by editing the appropriate XML files, which are installed with examples by default.
+The user can customize what is being captured above by editing the assocaited XML files, which are installed with examples by default.

 In addition to the four use cases above, this Management Pack also addresses these two use cases: